ibab/cpp-template/README.md

     $ make doc

 in the build directory to create the documentation for your project.
-A tutorial on the doxygen syntax can be found here: [](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html)
+A tutorial on the doxygen syntax can be found [here](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html).

 ### GTest

 You can also make use of the googletest library to write and execute tests.
 Simply create new tests in the `test` directory.
 They will be automatically compiled into an executable.
-For an introduction to writing tests with googletest, follow this link: [](http://code.google.com/p/googletest/wiki/Primer)
+For an introduction to writing tests with googletest, follow [this link](http://code.google.com/p/googletest/wiki/Primer).